dwave-examples/3d-bin-packing/README.md

         ...
 ```

-The number under orientation shows the rotation of the case inside bin as follows.
+The number under the `orientation` column shows the rotation of the case inside bin as follows:
 - 0: if length of case is along `x` axis of the bin , width along `y`, height along `z`
 - 1: if length of case is along `x` axis of the bin , height along `y`, width along `z`
 - 2: if width of case is along `x` axis of the bin , length along `y`, height along `z`